beamyyl/maindots/README.md

 hey
-this is MOST of my newest dots, but also check my repos for 100% updated dots
+these are MOST of my newest dots, but also check my repos for 100% updated dots